Department of Mathematics

 Research methods in mathematics education; forces which have shaped mathematics education; classroom implications of 20th-century learning theorists; assessment in the classroom; methods of organizing for instruction; cultural and gender considerations.

 MTE 508.
-Jr. High School Math - Curriculum, Instruction, and Assessment.
+Middle School Mathematics - Curriculum, Instruction, and Assessment.
 3 Credits.

-This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in a junior high school setting.
-Course topics will include elementary school mathematics from the perspective of a secondary school teacher, junior high school mathematics, algebra I, and general/consumer mathematics.
-Teachers also will explore strategies that can be used to integrate the calculator, computer, and new CD-ROM technologies into the mathematics classroom.
+This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in middle school.
+Course topics will include the real numbers, ratios, rates, proportions, percents, fractions, mixed numbers, pre-algebra, algebra, geometry, probability, and statistics.
+Teachers will also explore strategies that can be used to integrate technologies into the mathematics classroom.

 MTE 512.
-Sr. High School Math - Curriculum, Instruction and Assessment.
+High School Mathematics - Curriculum, Instruction and Assessment.
 3 Credits.

-This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in a senior high school setting.
-Course topics will include geometries, algebra II, trigonometry, precalculus, and discrete mathematics.
-Teachers also will explore strategies that can be used to integrate the scientific and graphing calculator, computer, and the new CD-ROM technologies into the mathematics classroom.
+This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in high school.
+Course topics will include geometry, algebra, trigonometry, precalculus, calculus, discrete mathematics, probability, and statistics.
+Teachers will also explore strategies that can be used to integrate technologies into the mathematics classroom.

 MTE 552.
 Teaching Children Mathematics II.
 3 Credits.